OrIdow6/super-mario-maker-bookmarks-grab/README.md

-smackjeeves-grab
+niconino-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [Smack Jeeves](http://archiveteam.org/index.php?title=Smack_Jeeves)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Niconino](https://wiki.archiveteam.org/index.php?title=Niconico)

 Setup instructions
 =========================